KenjaminButton/aws-flirt-deck/NOTES.md

-1. Add a maximum input of text so it won'd toverload the database.

-2. Change the page title (💕FlirtDeck) and the favicon to 💕?

-3. WHen the auth token expires, shouldn't the app automatically log out instead of giving us a 401 error (I think it is 401.. .not sure)?
-But I know I can't fetch questions anymore.

-4. Let's have a discussion of what we want to put inside the settings tag?
-Remember, we want an MVP app that is workable, not too complicated.
-Maybe the settings tab should be able to allow the user to cancel the monthly subscription?
-How would we go about that moving forward? (settings tab in the NavBar)

-5. Shouldn't we have something where "if user has questions or problems with the app, they can contact us (via email) for the problem solving?
+# Problem 1: Auto-logout on token expiry
+You're right!
+Currently when the token expires, API calls fail with 401 but the user stays "logged in" on the frontend.
+This is confusing.
+Solution approach:

+Add an Axios/fetch interceptor in your API client
+When ANY request returns 401, automatically:

+Clear tokens from localStorage
+Redirect to login page
+Show a toast: "Session expired, please log in again"

+This is a common pattern and pretty straightforward to implement.

+# Problem 2: Settings page content

+### Keep in mind that there is a billings tab in the NavBar component.
+Should we get rid of the billings tab in the navbar component then?

+For MVP, I'd suggest keep it minimal:
+Essential:

+Account info (email, name - read-only)
+Subscription status (Free/Premium)
+"Cancel Subscription" button (if premium)

+Nice to have (but maybe overkill for MVP):

+Change password
+Delete account
+Notification preferences

+My recommendation: Just do subscription management for now.
+Settings page with:

+"Your Plan: Free" or "Your Plan: Premium ($2.99/month)" If premium: "Cancel Subscription" button → calls Stripe API to cancel If free: "Upgrade to Premium" button

+Keep it simple!

+# Problem 3: Contact/Support
+Good idea!
+For MVP, simplest approach:
+Option A - Email link in footer:
+Questions?
+Email us at support@flirtdeck.com
+Option B - Contact page with:

+Simple form (name, email, message)
+Sends email via AWS SES (or just mailto: link)

+My recommendation: Start with just an email link in the footer/navbar.
+No need for a whole contact form system for MVP.

-4. Finish up the details of the app and then switch to a new Claude conversation
+1. Finish up the details of the app and then switch to a new Claude conversation